BEeSpaceTeam/HOMELab/README.md

 H.O.M.E. is designed to grant people inside it a comfortable place to stay and to be easy to set-up and expand, while being totally green.
 In fact, its key feature are:

-high index of liveability for 6 people;
+-high index of liveability for 6 people;
-designed to reduce psychological stress;
+-designed to reduce psychological stress;
-easy to set-up structure and possibility to add new modules or change the current configuration at any time;
+-easy to set-up structure and possibility to add new modules or change the current configuration at any time;
-adoption of eco-friendly solution for heating, power source and waste management.
+-adoption of eco-friendly solution for heating, power source and waste management.

 According to these feature, our basic habitat, for 6 people, is made up of:

 6 personal rooms